Tips to help you drive in the snow this winter

 Road conditions can become very hazardous during winter weather 116,800 people are injured, and 24% of yearly weather-related crashes occur on snowy, slushy or icy pavement.
 These things, along with poor visibility, and extreme cold can disable your vehicle or make roads impassable.

-Even on a relatively short trip, you can find yourself stranded for several hours.
-It's important to plan ahead for the conditions and situations that can arise as winter conditions develop.
+State and local agencies spend $2.3 billion every year for snow removal and ice control, but even on a relatively short trip, you can find yourself stranded for several hours.
+It's important to plan ahead, like bundling up to stay warm, for the conditions and situations that can arise as winter conditions develop.

 Prepare your vehicle for winter

 The best time to get ready for winter is before the first storm of the season.
-Some items to check include:
+Some items to check and talk to your mechanic about include: